DFKI-NLP/covid19-law-matching/README.md

 # Claim Extraction and Law Matching for COVID-19-related Legislation

-This is the repository for the paper `Claim retrieval and matching with laws for COVID-19 related legislation` (currently under peer-review).
+This is the repository for the paper [Claim retrieval and matching with laws for COVID-19 related legislation](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.50.pdf) (LREC 2022).

 ## Abstract